 An actuarial valuation was undertaken as at 31 March 2017 placing a value on the fund's assets and liabilities at that time.
 It showed there was a pension deficit.
-The fund's assets were valued at £2.259bn and the fund's liabilities were valued at £2.431bn, resulting in a funding level of 92.9%.
+At that time, the fund's assets were valued at £2.259bn and the fund's liabilities were valued at £2.431bn, resulting in a funding level of 92.9%.
 This meant there was a shortfall of assets to the assessed cost of members' benefits of £0.172bn.
 However, the funding level was higher than the 87.8% funding level as at 31 March 2014.
-Overall, the deficit reduced by £0.049bn since 2014, with strong investment returns and positive member experience out-weighing the effect of unfavourable financial assumptions.
+At the time that the modelling was undertaken for the Investment Strategy the funding level had increased.